A Too-Good-to-be-True Prior to Reduce Shortcut Reliance: Example applications of the too-good-to-be-true prior

-Our approach starts with training an LCN – an architecture of a relatively low capacity that learns primitive features.
+Next, we demonstrate that it is possible to make use of an LCN to avoid learning the shortcut by an HCN.
 Reliable features necessary for a robust generalization are relatively high-level and shortcuts are usually low-level characteristics of an image.
-Given this assumption, the LCN will primarily produce accurate predictions for images containing shortcuts.
+Given this assumption, the LCN will primarily produce accurate and confident predictions for images containing shortcuts.

 Given a training dataset $\mathcal{D} = \{\mathbf{x}_{i}, y_{i}\}$, the corresponding IW ($w_i$) for a training image $\mathbf{x}_i$ is its probability of misclassification as given by an LCN,

 IWs are then employed while training an HCN: for every training image, the corresponding loss term is multiplied by the IW of this image.
 We normalize IWs with respect to a mini-batch: IWs of samples from a mini-batch are divided by the sum of all IWs in that mini-batch.
 The mini-batch training loss $L_{\mathcal{B}}$ is thus the following: